Written by Colin Seal

 They say, too much of everything is bad.
 Right!
 This also applies to how long you let your dog wear the Static Collar.
 If you keep it on for too long, it’ll somehow suffocate your dog’s skin - causing pressure necrosis.
 So, I recommend that you leave the collar on your dog for NOT more than 12 hours a day.
 If you can also remove the collar within this 12 hour period, only for a few minutes, readjust it, check your dog’s neck - that would be great.

 Buying cheap Dog Electric Collars from untested and unverified manufacturers and sellers can pose a great threat to your dog’s comfort and safety.
-If you will get one for your dog, check the manufacturer of the collar, the features, and specs.
+If you will get one for your dog, check the manufacturer of the collar, the features, and the specs.
 Here are our trusted brands in no particular order:

 One of the things that you can also check is that the Electronic Dog Collar you are about to buy has been cleared and tested for the Australian Communication and Media Authority.
 This testifies that the collar is legally allowed to be sold in Australia.